-UNIT 4: How is mental wellbeing supported and maintained?
+How is mental wellbeing supported and maintained?

 In this unit students explore the demand for sleep and the influences of sleep on mental wellbeing.
-They consider the biological mechanisms that regulate sleep and the (REM) and non-rapid eye movement (NREM) sleep.
+They consider the biological mechanisms that regulate sleep and the relationship between rapid eye movement (REM) and non-rapid eye movement (NREM) sleep.
 They also study the impact that changes to a person's sleep-wake cycle and sleep hygiene have on a person's psychological functioning.
 Students consider ways in which mental wellbeing may be defined and conceptualised, including social and emotional wellbeing (SEWB) as a multidimensional and holistic framework to wellbeing.